 As it stands, only 61% of employees know their company’s mission statement, and far fewer know anything about company strategy.
 This is where traditional talent management has gotten us.
 Too many organizations are in a place where no matter how great their talent is, their talent management is so poor that core business objectives aren’t communicated or agreed upon.
 As HR evolves, this disjointedness will dissolve, and organizational values will be part of every function and process.

 No More Silos

-We also predict that HR will begin to work closely with C-level executives, as their role expands to include data-driven workforce planning.
-A Deloitte study revealed 57% of human resources departments increased their spend on analytics.
+We also predict that HR will begin to work closely with C-level executives as their role expands to include data-driven workforce planning.
+A Deloitte study revealed that 57% of human resources departments increased their spending on analytics.
 HR will facilitate this move toward data-based, objective workforce decisions by being the procurers and analysts of the mountains of data organizations have been housing for years.
 They will work with the C-suite to guide confident, informed decision-making.

 One of Deloitte’s earlier Global Capital Trends Reports revealed “Reskill HR” was rated one of the top five challenges in every geography around the globe.
-This is still something that many companies are finding relevant today.
+This is still something that many companies find relevant today.
 We aren’t talking about a pivot here for HR; we’re talking about a total overhaul of the role of human resource professionals.
-This won’t happen overnight, and it certainly won’t happen without the support and tools necessary to make the change.
+This won’t happen overnight and certainly won’t happen without the support and tools necessary to make the change.